Home/Loan Types/Rental Property Loans in Boston, MA

 What loan terms are available for rental properties?

-We offer 15-year, 20-year, and 30-year fully amortizing loans with fixed interest rates for the entire term.
+We offer fixed-rate financing across 15-year, 20-year, and 30-year amortization terms for rental properties.
 Interest-only options may be available for initial periods on qualifying properties.
-Loan amounts range from $75,000 to $5 million per property, with higher limits available for portfolio loans.
-Prepayment penalties apply for early payoff, with structures ranging from declining penalties to step-down provisions depending on loan size and terms.
+Loan amounts range from $75,000 for single-unit investments to several million for portfolio loans.
+Prepayment structures vary by loan size and term — we disclose the prepayment schedule clearly in every term sheet.